Neurodisability clinical outcomes

 The Paediatric Osteogenesis Imperfecta National Team (POINT) has been developed as a national multi-disciplinary team (MDT) of therapy, nursing, psychology, and social work professionals involved in the care of children and young people with OI.
 The current chair of POINT is the OI Clinical Nurse Specialist (CNS) at GOSH.
 POINT meets six monthly to share knowledge, best practice, and discuss ideas for patient and family fora, outcomes, and interventions.
 This has been recognised by NHS England for its uniqueness and excellence in national collaborative MDT working for families with OI.

-This information was published in September 2018 and will be updated annually.
+This information was published in September 2018.